Long-range potential scattering: Converting long-range potential to short-range potential by tortoise coordinate: Conclusion

 The key treatment in our scheme is to introduce the tortoise coordinate.
 The tortoise coordinate in general relativity is introduced to convert a curved spacetime to a partially conformally flat spacetime.
 In our scheme, the tortoise coordinate is introduced to convert a long-range potential to a short-range potential.

 Starting from the tortoise coordinate, we suggest a classification scheme for potentials.
 Newton and Euler classify functions in virtue of their asymptotics \cite{blanton2012introduction}.
 The asymptotic behavior of wave functions is reflected in the tortoise coordinate.
 In the paper, we classify potentials by the corresponding tortoise coordinates.
+Moreover, we also show a relation between classification of potentials and a duality in quantum mechanics.

 This classification scheme is indeed a classification of the Schr\"{o}dinger operator.
 The Schr\"{o}dinger operator is one of the Laplacian type operator which consists of a Laplacian operator and a potential function.
 Replacing the Laplacian operator with the Laplace-Beltrami operator, a Laplacian operator in curved space, we can use a similar approach to classify spacetime manifolds on which the Laplace-Beltrami operator is defined.